 - One free month of Amazon Prime

-- Free unlimited Amazon Cloud stoage for all digital content from Amazon
+- Free unlimited Amazon Cloud storage for all digital content from Amazon

-- Come with power adapter (previous Kindle Fire 2012 models don’t come with Power Adapter, now all new models come with the adapter)
+- Come with a power adapter (the previous Kindle Fire 2012 models don’t come with any power adapter, now all new models come with the adapter)

-The Kindle Fire HDX does have a few limitations (same applies to the Fire HD):
+The Fire HDX does have a few limitations (same applies to the Fire HD):

 - No direct access to Google Play Store (though you can get most Google Play apps via sideloading)

 - No SD card slot